sssgordon/chungking-express/README.md

 SHOPIFY_STORE=headless-demo-store //Shopify store before .myshopify.com handle
 SHOPIFY_ACCES_TOKEN=6d8ab10cb0eb69c943d7614d756e44a4  //Storefront api key FUNCTIONS_DOMAIN=fill-buysdk //Netlify before .netlify.com handle
+GTM_ID=GTM-TW6FDQ6 // tag manager id
+GTM_DELAY=1000 // delay of tag manager load
 ```
 Do `npm install` and `gatsby develop` the project should be working.
 On `home.tsx` you can change the `storefrontID` of a product in the connected shopify account to see if the cart works.

+### Setup tracking

+If you follow these steps the site will have full support for GA and FB.

+1. Create a container in tag manager
+2. Import  GTM code in .env file
+3. In tag manager go to admin -> Import Container and import  the `json.js` from `/GTM`.
+4. Go to google analytics go to ADMIN -> Property tracking info -> USER-ID -> Set on `ON`
+5. Go to Tag manager and select variables change the `FB pixel` and `GA code` to the rigth tracking id.
+6. At the `GA - code` in tag manager set the auto link domains of the shopify checkout
+7. In google analytics set the settings to use WITH USER ID.
+8. Add the GA and FB pixel in the shopify setings
+9. Now pageview, product detail view and product add to cart are working if you use the [hooks](#Tracking-hooks)

 ## Styling